niemasd/TreeCluster/README.md

 * **Avg Clade:** Cluster the leaves such that the following conditions hold for each cluster:
     1. The average pairwise distance between leaves in the cluster is below *t*
     2. Leaves cannot be connected by branches with support below *s*
     3. The leaves in the cluster must define a clade in *T*
     * For a tree with *n* leaves, this algorithm is O(*n*)

+* **Length:** Cluster the leaves such that the following conditions hold for each cluster:
+    1. The cluster does not contain any edges above length *t*
+    2. Leaves cannot be connected by branches with support below *s*
+    * For a tree with *n* leaves, this algorithm is O(*n*)

+* **Length Clade:** Cluster the leaves such that the following conditions hold for each cluster:
+    1. The cluster does not contain any edges above length *t*
+    2. Leaves cannot be connected by branches with support below *s*
+    3. The leaves in the cluster must define a clade in *T*
+    * For a tree with *n* leaves, this algorithm is O(*n*)